the fino partners

 • Expand: As your business practices expand or evolve, add new accounts.

-Compliance and consistency for your small business
+Compliance and Consistency for your small business

 Strict adherence to financial reporting requirements and tax laws is made easier by a well-structured COA.
 It additionally promotes uniformity in the reporting and tracking of financial transactions.
 This is particularly relevant if several people work on your accounting procedures.